 Changing active to passive voice in Present indefinite tense

 Every sentence in the English language is either written in the active voice or the passive voice.
-We must be aware and capable of writing sentences in both these voices.
+We must be aware and capable of writing sentences in both voices.

-This post helps you master how to write sentences in the Present indefinite tense passive voice and how to change sentences from active to passive voice in the Present indefinite tense.
+This post helps you master how to write sentences in the Present indefinite tense passive voice and how to change sentences from active to passive voice in the Present Indefinite tense.
 Note that the Present Indefinite tense is also commonly known as the Simple Present tense.

 Look at the following examples: